Is your child stubborn and challenges you on everything? Learn how to effectively discipline your strong-willed child without breaking his spirit!

 Have you ever played with Play-Doh?
 I held a parenting class once where I gave each parent a tub of Play-Doh.
 Some parents got small, “travel-sized” tubs, others got glittery dough, some fresh-out-of-the-box, and yet others some older, stiffer dough.
 I asked all the parents to make me a snake out of their dough.
 Some rolled in their hands, others on the table, etc. The end result was everyone had a snake, but some were chubby snakes, others long, some short, and some super skinny.
 There were snakes of all colors.

-The following tips are helpful when working with a strong-willed child, but can also be used with any child and personality type!
+Even though these tips are helpful when working with a strong-willed child, they can also be used with any child and personality type!
 The key to these tips is to be consistent across time; the rules can’t change.
 I used to tell parents, if your child tests you 100x in a day, you have to be able to go 101x!
-So, let’s look at my keys to parenting strong-willed kiddos, without breaking their spirit.

 1. Start Early & Be More Stubborn Than Your Child